Opeoluwa-Fatunmbi/Multi-Threading/README.md

 ## Description

 The Multi-File Downloader is a simple Python script that demonstrates how to download multiple files from specified URLs concurrently using multithreading.
-This script can be a helpful starting point for understanding and practicing multithreading in Python while solving a real-world problem.

 ## Prerequisites